tom-seddon/beeblink/docs/tools.md

 Select `R` to read a disk, creating a disk image, or `W` to write a disk from a disk image.

-Select `A` to read/write all tracks, or `U` to read/write only the used tracks (potentially saving a bit of time).
+Select `A` to read/write all of the disk, or `U` to read/write only the used areas.

 Pick the drive to read from or write to.